Going Green: Tips for Selling Solar in the New Year

-Expert predictions show that solar energy storage will make waves in 2017 and beyond.
+Expert predictions show that solar energy storage will make waves over the coming years.
 Homeowners who want to completely leave the grid behind may be able to do so, if they can make the necessary investments.
 Scientists have also developed a new thin mineral coating, known as a perovskite layer, for solar panels, thereby increasing their efficiency by at least 20%, according to Wired.
 As these new materials become available on the market, there are more options for property owners and installers alike.

 Knowing the trends in the solar industry makes you a trusted source for your customers, and it’s also a good business decision.
 Last year, we polled more than 200 solar industry contractors and professionals and found that 79% of residential solar installers and 71% of commercial companies plan to invest in new technology throughout the coming year.
 Translation: keeping up with new tech can actually keep you ahead of the competition.